Barbara McInnis House: Boston Health Care for the Homeless

 Services:

 Father Bill’s & MainSpring is an emergency shelter for individual adults experiencing homelessness.
 The main goal is to help people get stabilized and on a pathway toward permanent housing and self-sufficiency.
-Father Bill’s & MainSpring provides supportive services, access to on-site shower facilities and a medical clinic, and referrals to community agencies, including those in mental health, substance abuse, housing, and employment.
-3 meals a day can also be provided.
+Father Bill’s & MainSpring provides supportive services, access to on-site shower facilities and a medical clinic, and referrals to community agencies, including those in mental health, substance use disorder, housing, and employment.
+Staff can also provide three meals a day.

 Service hours: